kagehq/cache-kill/DETAILED.md

-# CacheKill - Detailed Documentation 📚
+# Cache Kill - Detailed Documentation

-A guide to the CacheKill CLI tool for safely managing development and build caches.
+A cguide to the Cache Kill CLI tool for safely managing development and build caches.

 ## Table of Contents